nfcd/structuralGeology/README.md

 The best way to run the notebooks is in [VSCode](https://code.visualstudio.com).
 Note that in VSCode you will need to install the Python and Jupyter extensions.
 And of course you will need a Python distribution, the base environment of the Anaconda distribution works fine.

-The list of notebooks is as follows:
+The list of the notebooks grouped by topic is as follows:

 ### Orientations